TK-2019/Optimizing-NFL-Strategies/README.md

 3. Last Catch Yardage: Distance covered after a catch until a tackle or other event.
 4. Pass Outcome: Derived from play data to indicate success (1) or failure (0) based on specific criteria.

-The code outputs is uploaded in features.py.
+The code is uploaded in features.py.

 ## 2. Pass Outcome Prediction -
 1. Using Logistic Regression